joe-ai-tech/GTS/README.md

-# Discrete Graph Structure Learningfor Forecasting Multiple Time Series
+# Anonymous GitHub

-This is a PyTorch implementation of the paper "Discrete Graph Structure Learningfor Forecasting Multiple Time Series".
+This is a PyTorch implementation of the paper "XXX".

 ## Installation